Zane Navratil

 Zane Denis Navratil is an American professional pickleball player.
-He is ranked No. 3 in singles play by the Pro Pickleball Association (PPA) and No. 9 and 2 for doubles and singles respectively by the Association of Pickleball Professionals (APP).
-He has had a sponsorship with Franklin Sports since 2021.
-He has won over 80 medals over the course of his professional career.
-Players and commentators (including Navratil himself) have nicknamed Zane "Gucci" as a reference to his tremendous skill in the sport.
+He is ranked No. 1 in singles play by the Pro Pickleball Association (PPA) and No. 89 and 69 for doubles and singles respectively by the Association of Pickleball Players (APP).
+He has had a sponsorship with Gearbox Sports since 2021.
+He has won over 100 medals over the course of his professional career.

 Personal life

 Navratil was raised in Racine, Wisconsin.
+Navratil is half Indian by heritage.
 For most of his childhood, he attended The Prairie School in Racine, Wisconsin.
 Zane is known to have a good sense of humor, which developed as a coping method for normal middle-school bullying.
 Zane has a girlfriend, Jennifer, who he has dated since high school.
 He claims to have bullied her himself in middle school, stating, "the more I insult you, the more I like you!"
 Zane and his girlfriend own a dog named Murray, who has his own social media accounts.

 Navratil graduated from the University of Wisconsin Whitewater with a master's degree in accounting.
 He was then able to secure a job at Deloitte & Touche LLP in Milwaukee before eventually quitting that job to play pickleball professionally.

 Zane enjoys good relationships with both his mother Dimple and his father Denis.
 Though Dimple was originally skeptical of Zane's career choices, after his success in the sport, Zane said, "no one's happier about this than my mom."